CheskaAbarro/DynamicButtons/README.md

-# Display data from DB as dynamic buttons
+# Display data from database as dynamic buttons
 **This is an improved viewing for your data.
 This is just an improved CRUD functions using WinForms and MS SQL Server using SQL parameters and configuration management.
 Created with .NET 8 and MSSQL v20.
 This includes a simple error try and catch and does not include dependency injection and does not use MVVM format.
 This is just for beginner's practice guide!**
 **This dynamic buttons is useful in creating buttons for POS or anyh ordering systems.